rasi10/edugrade-linux2-team1-certificate-monitor-project/README.md

 ## How to run the project in your terminal:
 ```
-Firstly, make sure to have a text file with a list of URLs.
-For instance, you can create a file called 'myURLs.txt' with the folowing content:
+Make sure to have a text file with a list of URLs.
+You can create, for instance,
+a file named 'myURLs.txt' with the folowing content:
 ______________
 |myURLs.txt   |
 ---------------